fishjump/WakaHS/README.md

 | ---- | ----------- | -------------- | ---------------- |
 | VisitorBadge | A visitor badge | ❌ | ✅ getting user id |
 | WeeklySummary | A weekly summary | ✅ getting statistics from wakatime | ❌ |

+## 🤝 How to contribute

+- All components are in the `lib/WakaHS/Render/Components` directory, you can add your own components in this directory, use either `printf` or `renderMustache` (depends on the compxiety), and dont forget to add the new component to the `renders` in `app/Main.hs` file.

+- Components need to implement the `Renderable` typeclass, which is in the `lib/WakaHS/Render/Render.hs` file.
+The `name` is the name of the component, which will be in the `{{   }}` pattern.
+The `render` is the function to render the component, which output the Markdown text.

+- New environment variables should be added in the `lib/WakaHS/Render/Env.hs` file, data from any other sources should be in their proper places.
+Each component, it it uses any data, should have its own type of data source in the `lib/WakaHS/IO` directory, collecting all the necessary data.

+- Haskell is a lazy language, all values, functions will only be read/executed when they are needed, that's the reason why we split components into both `IO` and `Component` modules, and assmble them in the `app/Main.hs` file.